 The Holy Scriptures

 We teach that the Word of God is an objective, revelation (1 Cor.
 2:13; 1 Thess.
-2:13), verbally inspired in every word (2 Tim.
-3:16), absolutely inerrant in the original documents, infallible, and God-breathed.
+2:13), verbally inspired by the Holy Spirit in every word (2 Tim.
+3:16), absolutely inerrant in the original documents, and infallible.
+It is God-breathed.
 We teach the literal, grammatical-historical interpretation of Scripture, which affirms the belief that the opening chapters of Genesis present creation in six literal days (Gen. 1:31; Ex.
 31:17).

 We teach that the Bible constitutes the only rule of faith and practice (Matt.
 5:18; 24:35; John 10:35; 16:12, 13; 17:17; 1 Cor.
 2:13; 2 Tim.
 3:15-17; Heb.
 4:12; 2 Pet.
 1:20, 21).